oscardelalanza/enumerable/README.md

 ##### Advanced Building Blocks - Enumerables

 > This is my own implementation of Ruby's enumerable methods.
-The goal of the project is to get a deep understanding of how basic enumerable methods work.
+The goal of the project is to get a deep understanding of how basic enumerable methods works.

 ![screenshot](screenshots/enum.png)